metarhia/impress/README.md

 require('impress');

 impress.server.on("start", function() {
-	// place code to be executed after all applecation started });
+	// place code to be executed after all application started });

 impress.server.start();